GuillermoFabian/llm-end-to-end-app/Readme.md

 3. Monitors the system's performance and user interactions using Grafana.
 4. Stores metadata and logs in a PostgreSQL database.

-## Technologies Used
+## Architecture and Technology Stack

+Our RAG Q&A system is built on a modular architecture that leverages several key technologies:

+1. **Data Ingestion and Processing**
-- **Mage AI**: An open-source data pipeline tool used for ingesting GitHub Discussions data into Typesense.
+   - **Mage AI**: An open-source data pipeline tool used for ingesting and processing GitHub Discussions data.
+It handles the extraction of discussions, preprocessing of text, and generation of embeddings.

+2. **Vector Database**
-- **Typesense**: A fast, typo-tolerant search engine used as our vector database for storing and querying embeddings.
+   - **Typesense**: A fast, typo-tolerant search engine used as our vector database.
+It stores the processed discussion data and their corresponding embeddings, allowing for efficient similarity searches during the retrieval phase.

+3. **RAG Implementation**
+   - **Python**: The core RAG logic is implemented in Python, using libraries such as `langchain` for the retrieval process and integration with language models.
+   - **OpenAI API**: Used for generating embeddings and powering the language model for answer generation.

+4. **User Interface**
+   - **Streamlit**: Provides a simple, interactive web interface for users to input questions and receive answers.

+5. **Monitoring and Logging**
-- **Grafana**: An open-source analytics and monitoring platform used to visualize system performance and user interactions.
+   - **Grafana**: An open-source analytics and monitoring platform.
+It's used to visualize system performance metrics, user interaction statistics, and other relevant data.
-- **PostgreSQL**: A powerful, open-source relational database used for storing metadata and logs.
+   - **PostgreSQL**: A powerful, open-source relational database used for storing metadata, logs, and performance metrics.

+6. **Containerization and Orchestration**
-- **Docker**: Used for containerizing and managing our application components.
+   - **Docker**: Used for containerizing individual components of the system, ensuring consistency across different environments.
+   - **Docker Compose**: Orchestrates the multi-container application, managing the interactions between different services.

+### System Flow

+1. GitHub Discussions data is ingested and processed by Mage AI pipelines.
+2. Processed data and embeddings are stored in Typesense.
+3. When a user asks a question, the system retrieves relevant documents from Typesense.
+4. Retrieved documents are combined with the user's question and sent to the language model.
+5. The language model generates an answer based on the retrieved context and the question.
+6. The answer is presented to the user through the Streamlit interface.
+7. Throughout this process, logs and metrics are stored in PostgreSQL and visualized in Grafana.

+This architecture ensures scalability, maintainability, and efficient performance of the RAG Q&A system.

 ## Installation